ClinicalCardiovascEngGroup/SSM/README.md

 **************

-To **run** the code please folow these instructions:
+To **run** the code please follow these instructions:

 * *Step 0*: Make sure that Test_Folder ONLY contains the STLs files and nothing else (no folder named "RegistrationAtlasConstruction" for example)
 * *Step 1*: Go to "SSM" directory which contains the "main" file (ShapeAnalysis_OnlyPCA_2019.m)
 * *Step 2*: Type in a terminal "shapenv" --> this will call VMTK and Deformetrica environments
 * *Step 3*: Then type the command: "matlab ShapeAnalysis_OnlyPCA_2019.m"
-* *Step 4*: Click in the middle of the text editor where the main code appears (green play botton on top panel).
+* *Step 4*: Click in the middle of the text editor where the main code appears (green play button on top panel).
 A window "MATLAB Editor" appears asking to change the current folder path.
 Click on "Change Folder" button and go to your Test_Folder
 * *Step 5*: A first menu with 2 choices appears.
 Click on the top button "Registration and Atlas construction"

 ![Menu 1](https://github.com/ClinicalCardiovascEngGroup/SSM/blob/master/Screenshot_Menu1.png)